 To me, Shahrazad is a keeper because it’s simple to setup and play, it looks great, and it’s challenging without being frustrating.
 It’s one of those tabletop games that I can grab from the shelf anytime I want to get a quick solo game in, or when I want a quick co-op filler that a friend and I can play.

 If you enjoy solitaire games, you definitely want to get Shahrazad.
 If you’re looking for a shorter two-player cooperative game, chances are you’ll love having this one in your collection.
-I’ll also add that you should get this is you collect beautiful board games because this one definitely fits in that category, as well.
+I’ll also add that you should get this if you collect beautiful board games because this one definitely fits in that category as well.